The application makes API calls which API calls need secret keys. These keys are not committed to the code repository.

 npm install dotenv

-Next, adding .env file to
+Next, add the .env file to the

-In react components you can access the API keys as seen below
+In react components you can access the API keys as seen below.

-Hide api key information with create-react-app command.
+Hide API key information with the create-react-app command

-Assume application is created with
+Assume the application is created with the

-Access the key using process.env object.
+Access the key using the process.env object.